Click on images to see larger view

 Asparagus grows in almost any soil as long as there is good drainage.
 Asparagus roots that sit in water-logged soil may develop root/crown rot.
 It prefers a soil pH of 6.5-7.5 and will do poorly if the soil pH is less than 6.0.
 As Connecticut soil tends to be acidic a soil test should be done to determine if limestone is needed to raise the pH level.
 Soil samples can be sent to the UConn Soil Nutrient Analysis Laboratory.

 Dig a furrow 5-6" deep.
 Apply 1/2 lb. of 0-40-0 (triple superphosphate) or 1 lb. of 0-20-0 (superphosphate) fertilizer per 25 foot row to the bottom of the furrow.
 This will make the phosphorous immediately available to the crowns and will encourage vigorous yields.
 Place the crowns on top of the fertilizer 1-1 1/2' apart.
 After planting back-fill the furrow to its original soil level.
 Buds should appear in a week or so depending on the ambient temperature of the soil.
-The first growth will thin and tough so spears should not be harvested in the first year of establishment.
+The first growth will be thin and tough so spears should not be harvested in the first year of establishment.
 Allowing the spears to grow into ferns will help the plant to produce the carbohydrates necessary for the following year's growth.
-As the asparagus crowns were a year old at the time of planting it will be in their third year (second year in the ground) that they can be harvested.
+As the asparagus crowns were a year old at the time of planting it will be in their third year, the second year in the ground, that they can be harvested.

 Asparagus is drought-tolerant and can usually grow without supplemental water since it seeks moisture deep in the soil.
 The only time that asparagus needs additional water is when the crowns are becoming established after planting.